- African-American militant of the 1960s, widely regarded as the father of the “welfare rights” movement

 One of six children, George Wiley was born in Bayonne, New Jersey on February 26, 1931, but soon moved with his family to Warwick, Rhode Island, a mostly white suburb of Providence.
 Wiley’s father supported his family by working as a postal clerk, but his heart lay in political activism, which he pursued by editing a weekly newspaper for the black community and leading the Rhode Island Urban League.
 Wiley’s mother was also active in black charities and political organizing.

 Wiley earned his undergraduate degree at the University of Rhode Island in 1953; received a doctorate in organic chemistry from Cornell University in 1957; fulfilled a six-month ROTC obligation as a first lieutenant in the Army at Fort Lee, Virginia; and subsequently accepted a post-doctoral fellowship at UCLA.
-He taught chemistry for two years at the University of California at Berkeley, whereupon he took a teaching position at Syracuse University in New York.
+He taught chemistry for two years at UC Berkeley, whereupon he took a teaching position at Syracuse University in New York.

 Within 14 months, however, Wiley became disillusioned with CORE’s conventional approach to civil rights.
-He left the organization in January 1965, forming his own activist group called the Poverty Rights Action Center (PRAC), with headquarters in Washington, DC.
-Reflecting his new militancy, Wiley exchanged his business suits for dashikis, jeans, scuffed shoes, and a newly grown Afro.
-He took up residence in Washington’s Dupont Circle — not far from the Institute for Policy Studies, whose doctrine of “creative disorder” resonated with the underlying goals of the Cloward-Piven strategy.
+In January 1966 he met Cloward and Piven for the first time, at a “Poor People’s War Council on Poverty,” and he listened with keen interest to their plan.
+That same month, Wiley left CORE and proceeded to form his own activist group called the Poverty Rights Action Center (PRAC), with headquarters in Washington, D.C.
+Reflecting his new militancy, Wiley exchanged his business suits for dashikis, jeans, scuffed shoes, and a newly grown afro.
+He took up residence in Washington’s Dupont Circle — not far from the Institute for Policy Studies, whose doctrine of “creative disorder” resonated with the underlying goals of the Cloward-Piven Strategy.

 Wiley was just getting PRAC up and running when Cloward and Piven began promoting their “flood-the-rolls, bankrupt-the-cities” plan in the activist community.
 Cloward and Piven believed that their plan could spark a nationwide movement.
 To lead the movement, they sought an experienced organizer with vision, charisma and — most important of all — street credibility with inner-city blacks.
-That organizer turned out to be George Alvin Wiley.
+They saw George Alvin Wiley as the perfect candidate for that role, thus they courted him aggressively.
+Within a short period of time, Wiley was on board with the Cloward-Piven crusade.

 Wiley’s first act was to organize nationwide protests by welfare recipients.
 From June 20-30, 1966, about forty welfare recipients marched 155 miles from Cleveland to Columbus, Ohio, gathering at the state capitol with about 2,000 supporters to demand increased benefits.
 Their June 30 arrival in Columbus was timed to coincide with rallies in fifteen other cities, including New York, Trenton, Chicago, Louisville, Los Angeles and San Francisco.
 Wiley declared “the birth of a movement.”
 It became known as the Welfare Rights Movement.